 Established in 2014, bunq has gained popularity as a fully-fledged digital bank.
 Their mobile app is designed for businesses and entrepreneurs to manage their invoices, business accounts, and international and domestic spending in one place.

-On the other hand, wamo is a financial service provider that is a great alternative to a traditional bank and operates entirely online.
-Established in the UK, it offers services similar to the banks in Europe.
-The company has become famous for its convenient services, low-cost plans and excellent customer support. wamo is further able to offer non-residents the open to not only open a business account in the UK or Eu but also to form a company in the UK.
+On the other hand, wamo is a financial service provider that is a great alternative to a traditional option and operates entirely online.
+Established in the UK, it offers services similar to other financial service providers in Europe.
+The company has become famous for its convenient services, low-cost plans and excellent customer support. .

 Both companies have managed to stay ahead of the curve through their excellent market rates and transparent financial services.
 But here comes an important question - Which one should you go for?
 There are no right or wrong answers to this question, but we have drawn a comparison for you to decide which one suits your business requirements.